itscliche11/Mark-Cyber/README.md

 - Configured Azure Sentinel (Microsoft’s cloud SIEM) workbook to display global attack data (RDP brute force) on world map according to physical location and magnitude of attacks.

-Perform the following task for creating Active Directory lab:
+Performed the following task for creating Active Directory lab:
 - Created a virtual machine to act as a domain controller to house active directory and inside it I've configured network adapters that connect to the VMware network and the public internet.

 - Setup a DHCP on a domain controller to lease IP addresses to simulated clients that I've created through a powershell script